An easy recipe for a Basic Chimichurri Sauce that’s fantastic over Smoked Tri-Tip.

 - ½ teaspoon red chili pepper flakes

-Place all ingredients except olive oil in the food processor and pulse a few times until everything is broken up and combined.
+Place all ingredients except olive oil in the food processor and pulse a few times until everything starts to break up.

 Start slowly adding the olive oil.
-Start with just ½ cup, and then slowly add more.
-If it’s too thick add more until you get to your desired consistency.
+Start with just ½ cup, and then slowly add more and pulse a few more times.
+Don't puree, just a few pulses will do.
+If it’s too thick add more olive oil until you get to your desired consistency.

 Now most folks will recommend red wine with smoked steak.
 But doused in this sauce with all its herbaceous and acidic flavors opens it up to white wine.
 White wine with steak?
 You betcha!
 Look for something with strong herbal and lemony characteristics that mimic the sauce, like crisp acidic Sauvignon Blanc or herbal Grüner Veltliner.
 Since the meat is sandwiched between lots of this sauce and two thick pieces of ciabatta bread, it won’t be the main focus here nor get in the way of enjoying a crisp white wine.